michael-koscak/michael-koscak.github.io/_posts/2024-11-02-first-post.md

 ### Story Prioritization

-In lieu of trying to explain a complex algorithm in paragraph form i fed the code to opus 4.1 and asked for a visual to explain the algorithm and it turned out pretty good actually:
+In lieu of trying to explain a complex algorithm in paragraph form I fed the code to Opus 4.1 and asked for a visual to explain the algorithm and it turned out good enough:

 <div style="margin: 30px 0; padding: 20px; background: white; border-radius: 8px; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">
 <svg viewBox="0 0 800 500" width="100%" height="auto" style="max-width: 800px; display: block; margin: 0 auto;">